Page last updated on August 24th, 2020 at 01:33 pm

 People who develop symptoms can spread COVID-19 during the 1-3 days before their symptoms start and for about 10 days after symptoms start.
 Some people with weak immune systems or more severe illness or who are in the hospital due to COVID-19 may be infectious to others for up to 20 days.

 Some people infected with COVID-19 will not develop symptoms but will be able to spread infection to others.
 These are called asymptomatic infections.

 What is the likelihood that I, or someone in my family, could be exposed to the novel coronavirus (COVID-19)?

-It’s important to remember that most people (currently thought to be about 80 percent) infected with the virus that causes COVID-19 will have mild illness.
-A much smaller group of people – mostly those who are older and are medically fragile or have underlying health conditions — may have more severe illness.
+It’s important to remember that most people (currently thought to be about 80 percent) infected with the virus that causes COVID-19 will not have a severe illness.

 When will a vaccine be available?

 Multiple companies are working on developing vaccines for COVID-19 and several vaccines are in clinical trials (studies in people).
 Vaccine is likely to become available in small amounts at first over many months.